A straightforward entry process

 To enter the Home Care Awards you need to complete the online entry form and upload a submission paper when prompted.

 Entries to the Home Care Awards must be submitted online.
 Your written entry must be no more than 1,500 words in English (12 point type, single line spacing) saved in PDF format (5MB maximum file size), uploaded from your desktop to the Home Care Awards’ website.
 All entries should be uploaded following the template sections listed below.
-The Judges will automatically vote lower any entries exceeding the word count.
+The Judges will automatically apply a lower vote to any entries that exceed the word count.
 At the same time, the judges will appreciate the conciseness of your entry.
 There is no need to use the full word count.
 Please adhere to these basic rules of entry, together with any other specific criteria described below.

 Your completed entry form and your written entry are the basis on which each entry will be voted for by the judges and shortlisted.
-Your written document should clearly describe the nature and aims of any project or deal, define the sector and competitive environment (if appropriate), set out any relevant strategic considerations, explain any innovative initiatives or use of technology, then map out the implementation pathways.
+Your written document should clearly describe the nature and aims of your services, define the sector and competitive environment (if appropriate), set out any relevant strategic considerations, explain any innovative initiatives or use of technology, then map out the implementation pathways.
 Please provide as clear an indication as possible of what has been achieved, with supporting facts, figures and pictures.

 At the beginning of your document the following information must be listed: